-The factor of fear is evident: How disturbing could the feeling of fear and disgust be, while rats are walking over your body, unable to do anything about it?
+The factor of fear is evident: How disturbing could the feeling of fear and disgust be while rats are walking over your body, unable to do anything about it?

-Equilibrium is reached through a careful attempt at symmetry of a body in tension, achieving an almost impossible posture that requires tremendous physical control.
+Equilibrium is reached through a careful attempt at the symmetry of a body in tension, achieving an almost impossible posture that requires tremendous physical control.

 Sergio explains: “With Las Ratas, I used the fear and disgust that rats have always provoked in me to question the nature of those feelings.